-Robin Hood Primary aims to provide Outdoor Learning experiences for all children.
+Robin Hood Primary and Nursery School aims to provide Outdoor Learning experiences for all children.

 The Forest School approach originated in Denmark where children are encouraged to learn through play in an outdoor environment.
 Sessions aim to encourage and inspire children to develop their personal, social and emotional skills through participation in tasks and activities that are both challenging and achievable.
 These can be set up as child led activities, group work or 1:1 tasks.